Is your house overflowing with clutter?

 “MOVE” is for those items that you know your kid’s love but they don’t seem to use anymore.
 So you just put them in a bag and move them to the basement or a closet for a few months.
 If nothing is said about them, then they can be donated.

-Since toys are what most kids get for Christmas, toys is a good place to start purging.
+Since a lot of us are buried under mounds of toys, toys is a good place to start purging. 🙂

 Let’s face it, all of our kids have too much stuff.
 You and I both know that they only play with a fraction of the things they have.
-So it is time to start purging before they move the new set of Christmas toys into their rooms.
+So it is time to start purging before they move that new set toys into their rooms.

 I would not recommend doing this with your child home!
 You will wind up not throwing anything out!

 And there may be a lot of tears.

 Go through each toy and remember if you have seen them playing with it.
 Trust me, you will know.